A graphical framework for global optimization of mixed-integer nonlinear programs: DD Construction

 \begin{proof} It follows from the for-loops in lines 3--5 of Algorithm~\ref{alg:relaxed nonseparable DD} that at each layer $i \in [n]$, the lower bound calculation in lines 6--10 of the algorithm, as well as the node and arc creation in lines 12--16 of the algorithm can be performed in $\mc{O}(|\mt{U}|_i |L_i|)$.
-Considering that $|\mt{U}_i|$ is bounded by the width limit $\omega$, we obtain the time complexity of $\mc{O}(\omega|L_i|)$ for the above operations.
-Further, it follows from an argument similar to that in the proof of Proposition~\ref{prop:complexity relaxed separable} that the merging operation in line 18 of Algorithm~\ref{alg:relaxed nonseparable DD} can be performed in $\mc{O}\big(\omega|L_i|\log(\omega|L_i|)\big) = \mc{O}(\tau_i \log(\tau_i))$ for each $i \in [n]$.
-Considering all layers, we obtain the total time complexity for these tasks to be $\mc{O}(\sum_{i=1}^n\tau_i\log(\tau_i))$.
+Considering that $|\mt{U}_i|$ is bounded by the width limit $\omega$, we obtain the time complexity of $\mc{O}(\omega|L_i|)$ for the above operations. \black{On the other hand, Proposition~\ref{prop:merge1} and \ref{prop:merge2} imply that the merging operation in line 18 of Algorithm~\ref{alg:relaxed nonseparable DD} can be performed in $\mc{O}\big(\omega|L_i|\log(\omega|L_i|)\big) = \mc{O}(\tau_i \log(\tau_i))$ for each $i \in [n]$.} Considering all layers, we obtain the total time complexity for these tasks to be $\mc{O}(\sum_{i=1}^n\tau_i\log(\tau_i))$.